ianheggie/salted-rails/README.md

 * 'internode' - an australian ISP (mine ;)
 * a country code - eg 'au', 'uk', 'us' etc
 * url of mirror - specify the full url (in the same format as mirrors.txt above)

+### Updating virtualbox guest additions

+Use `vagrant vbguest --do install` to update the virtualbox guest additions (required for shared folders to work with OS/X)

 ### Capistrano